SoftwareAG/cumulocity-kpi-trend-widget/README.md

 5. Fill in all the fields as required. `Measurement type`, `Measurement fragment type` and `Measurement fragment series` are mandatory fields to view the KPI and trend Chart.
 6. Click `Save` to add the widget on dashboard.

-### Development - to do the further enhancements locally
+### Development - to do the enhancements and testing locally
 1. Clone the repository on local machine using `git clone https://github.com/SoftwareAG/cumulocity-kpi-trend-widget.git`.
 2. Run `npm install` to download the module dependencies.
-3. Run `npm run start -u https://your_tenant_url` to start the server.
+3. Run `c8ycli server -u https://your_tenant_url` to start the server.
 4. Go to `http://localhost:9000/apps/cockpit/` in the browser to view and test your changes.
 5. (Optional) push the changes back to this repository.